• Skip to primary navigation

 How Long Does Juice Last In The Freezer?

 If you’ve decided to go ahead and freeze your juice, I’m sure you’re wondering how long it’s going to last in there.
-Well, the study I mentioned before with the orange juice actually ran over 24 months, which is a sign that it can last a really long time!
+Well, the study I mentioned before with the frozen orange juice actually ran over 24 months, which is a sign that it can last a really long time!

 But, I would say about 3 to 6 months is as long as you’re going to want to leave your juice in the freezer.
 That way lots of nutrition will still be there, and it definitely won’t have spoiled